Inspo. United

 I brought some photos with me today that could be used as an inspiration sources.
 These are pictures of my grandfather from 1945.
 He had served in the army and after he left, he helped his family selling fish at the market.
 He wears leather sandals all year round and I was inspired by the way they look.
 This photograph still hung in my studio.
 All those things from our own roots become a design source.

 It's very nice picture.
 I also found it interesting to design something that was worn by people in the past to fit in the current world.
 Recently, I have seen people in Japan wearing leather sandals with a clean jacket style.
-The design will well work with those people.
+The design will work well with those people.

 It is because of the humid weather in Spain.
 Maybe that's why Spanish leather and small leather goods are durable, so they can be used for a long time, and I think the current generation will like them.